ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-searchbar">Searchbar</h4>

-- `ionChange` is no longer emitted when the `value` of `ion-searchbar` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the searchbar and the searchbar losing focus.
+- `ionChange` is no longer emitted when the `value` of `ion-searchbar` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the searchbar and the searchbar losing focus or pressing the "Enter" key.

   - If your application requires immediate feedback based on the user typing actively in the searchbar, consider migrating your event listeners to using `ionInput` instead.